 In lesional procedures, specific structures of the nervous system are switched off.
 This can be done, for example, by applying high heat or using focused ultrasound.
 The severing of nerves involved in the perception of pain is also one of the lesional procedures.
 The result of such lesional procedures cannot be reversed.

-In contrast, neuromodulatory procedures with electrostimulation use electrostimulation to stimulate targeted structures of the nervous system, thus modulating the function of nerves.
+In contrast, neuromodulation procedures use electrostimulation to stimulate targeted structures of the nervous system, thus modulating the function of nerves.
 No permanent lesion is performed.

 This method can be used to stimulate peripheral nerves, the spinal cord, or specific nuclei of the brain.
 The required current is delivered through small implanted electrodes and is chosen to be so small that it is usually not perceived.